-It also provides primary school teachers with a stronger understanding of racism and other forms of exclusion from a child’s perspective, which helps teachers to more confidently identify and address racism in the classroom.
+It also provided primary school teachers with a stronger understanding of racism and other forms of exclusion from a child’s perspective, which helped teachers to more confidently identify and address racism in the classroom.

-The app is designed as a one-term classroom tool to teach students aged 8 to 10 years old how to identify and challenge non race-based and race-based exclusion.
+The app was designed as a one-term classroom tool to teach students aged 8 to 10 years old how to identify and challenge non race-based and race-based exclusion.

-Students will play through one storyline each week in class over a period of 8 weeks.
-Each storyline provides a hypothetical situation where social exclusion may occur, such as in the playground, at the beach, or during sporting activities.
-By providing a framework of scenarios for students to work through, the app acts as an intervention to address prejudice and stereotypes during a critical period for children’s personal development.
+Students played through one storyline each week in class over a period of 8 weeks.
+Each storyline provided a hypothetical situation where social exclusion may have occurred, such as in the playground, at the beach, or during sporting activities.
+By providing a framework of scenarios for students to work through, the app acted as an intervention to address prejudice and stereotypes during a critical period for children’s personal development.

-An important part of the effectiveness for the app to serve as a means to reduce prejudice is the in-class conversation and dialogue that immediately follows the playing of the app.
-We have created a series of Lesson Plans in PDF format, to help teachers facilitate meaningful discussions in the classroom.
-Together, the app and Lesson Plans will assist teachers in meeting the Intercultural Understanding capabilities within the Australian Curriculum.
+An important part of the effectiveness for the app to serve as a means to reduce prejudice was the in-class conversation and dialogue that immediately followed the playing of the app.
+We created a series of Lesson Plans in PDF format, to help teachers facilitate meaningful discussions in the classroom.
+Together, the app and Lesson Plans assisted teachers in meeting the Intercultural Understanding capabilities within the Australian Curriculum.

-The Kids Together Now app is available for use on any device with a browser and internet connection, including iPads and desktop computers.
+The Kids Together Now app was available for use on any device with a browser and internet connection, including iPads and desktop computers.

-School is the predominant location for racism to occur among children, with the majority of perpetrators being other students[i].
+School is the predominant location for racism to occur among children, with most perpetrators being other students[i].
 67% of secondary students surveyed in Victoria who had experienced racism had that experience at school[ii].